zhevron/Tome/README.md

 If you find any problems with the addon or the installation process, firstly check to see if your issue is covered in the [FAQ](https://github.com/zhevron/Tome/wiki/FAQ), if not then feel free to [submit a new issue](https://github.com/zhevron/Tome/issues/new).

-In case you have any questions about the addon itself, direct them to [me](https://github.com/zhevron) by mail.
-The e-mail address is in the profile.

 ## Contibuting

 If you want to contribute to the development of Tome, please [fork](https://github.com/zhevron/Tome/fork) the main repository.

-Make a new branch based on the `develop` branch and commit the changes you make there.
+Make a new branch based on the `master` branch and commit the changes you make there.

-Then make a [pull request](https://github.com/zhevron/Tome/pulls) back to the `develop` branch in the main repository.
+Then make a [pull request](https://github.com/zhevron/Tome/pulls) back to the `master` branch in the main repository.

 ## Maintainers